germanoeich/nirn-proxy/README.md

 # Nirn-proxy
-Nirn is a transparent & dynamic HTTP proxy that handles Discord ratelimits for you and exports meaningful prometheus metrics.
+Nirn-proxy is a highly available, transparent & dynamic HTTP proxy that handles Discord ratelimits for you and exports meaningful prometheus metrics.
 It is considered beta software but is being used in production by [Dyno](https://dyno.gg) on the scale of hundreds of requests per second.

+It is designed to be minimally invasive and exploits common library patterns to make the adoption as simple as a URL change.

 #### Features

+- Highly available, horizontally scalable
 - Transparent ratelimit handling, per-route and global
 - Multi-bot support with automatic detection for elevated REST limits (big bot sharding)
 - Works with any API version (Also supports using two or more versions for the same bot)